-After 34 years in the information destruction industry, I am finally riding off into retirement or to use a famous golf analogy, “I am on the back nine.”…..actually, I am on the 18th hole walking toward the clubhouse).
+After 34 years in the information destruction industry, I am finally riding off into retirement or to use a famous golf analogy, “I am on the back nine.”…..actually, I am on the 18th hole walking toward the clubhouse.
 I would like to take a moment to reflect on the various changes in the shredding industry (if any) and mention a few of the accepted methods used today to destroy the most common forms of media.

 When classified top secret paper shredders finally arrived on the scene in the early 80’s, the approved shred size was 0.8 x 11.1 mm (1/32″ × 7/16″).
-Events in History, including the Iranian US Embassy hostage takeover and the episode with Colonel Oliver North shredding the Iran –Contra documents in the late 80’s, created a significant public awareness on document shredding.
+Events in history, including the Iranian US Embassy hostage takeover and the episode with Colonel Oliver North shredding the Iran –Contra documents in the late 80’s, created a significant public awareness on document shredding.

-What Hasn’t Changed: So here we are in 2014.
-We have our high speed super computers storing information on a variety media (CD’s/ DVD’s, Data Tapes, Hard Disk Drives, Solid State Drives and all kinds of media too long to mention that is storing sensitive information) and even those these forms of media are supposed to reduce the amount of paper………guess what, the paperless society never materialized but paper is still here in force.
+What hasn’t changed: So here we are in 2014.
+We have our high speed super computers storing information on a variety media including: CDs/ DVDs, data tapes, hard disk drives, solid state drives and all kinds of media too long to mention that is storing sensitive information.
+Even though these forms of media are supposed to reduce the amount of paper, the paperless society never materialized and paper is still here in force.
 The way in which information is stored may have changed but what has not changed are the methods to eliminate the information.
 In the end, whether its paper or optical disks or data tapes or hard drives, shredding is the most accepted method to delete the data.

 I will now move on to another great challenge in life for me, breaking 100 (of course, I am referring to golf).
 See you at the 19th hole!